balleman/mantis_recurring_task_monitor/readme.md

 master issue.
 The config directory contains the definition for these relationships that can be integrated into your Mantis configuration.

-The master issues require the followign custom fields:
+The master issues require the following custom fields:

  * "Recur Days" - the number of days to wait since the last closed instance before creating a new instance